-As the general manager of design for IBM Software Group and chief evangelist for the design-development renaissance, he already knows what you do and don't love about IBM products, and what you'll appreciate about them going forward.
+As the general manager of IBM Design and chief evangelist for the design-development renaissance, Gilbert is listening for what you do and don’t love about IBM products, and what you’ll appreciate about them going forward.
 He understands your frustration with products built to satisfy a feature list at the expense of usability.
-And he's well aware of the resistance that comes with any kind of change, even for the positive.
+And he’s well aware of the resistance that comes with any kind of change, even for the positive.

 Design and IBM

 Before IBM, Gilbert was president of Lombardi Software (yes, in tribute to Coach Vince), and two other startups.
 Over the years, his expertise in software and strategy grew, as did his patent portfolio1.
 He arrived at IBM in 2010 with a strong sense of design—not just the fonts-and-colors type, but human-centered design.
 The kind that involves a person’s interaction with a product or service and, when done right, turns a user into a fan.